 On a lighter, and not religious, note, Carnaval is celebrated in a peculiar way.
 On “Mardi Gras” (“fat Tuesday”) people gather in the streets of Ponta Delgada for a ruthless, but harmless, and very wet “lime battle” (“batalha das limas”, in Portuguese).
 I should explain that no, people don’t go crazy throwing fruit at each other… The “limes” used to be small balls made of very thin wax that people filled with water — when they hit the target, the “lime” would burst and get the “enemy” wet.
 These days, and because the costs of making wax “limes” were increasing, the ammunition of choice is water-filled plastic bags.
 Not the cleanest of local traditions…

-What to eat in São Miguel island
+Azores food: what to eat in São Miguel

 By far, “cozido das Furnas” is the most famous dish on the island.
 A combination of meats, potatoes (sweet and white), local yams, and cabbages, slowly stewed inside a pot that’s put inside a hole covered in dirt for about five to six hours.